lucassartor/react-restaurant/README.md

-Made with React, Redux and a local json-server database.
+Made with React, Redux, API REST server with Node and MongoDb database.